jdbctemplatemapper/jdbctemplatemapper/README.md

          //  idOrderMap.put(order.getOrderId(), order);
          //}

-         // above code is replaced by getModel()
+         // Above code is replaced by getModel().
+See its definition further below.
          Order order = getModel(rs, orderSelectMapper, idOrderMap);

          // productSelectMapper.getResultSetModelIdColumnName() returns the id column alias which is 'p_product_id'